-Social Security disability (SSD) programs offer benefits if you suffer from an impairment that prevents you from working and earning a living.
-If your medical condition makes it difficult to make ends meet, these programs could be your best bet for addressing said issue.
-The SSA offers monthly benefits if you meet the qualifications, including not being able to work because of a permanent impairment.
-You must have a disability that completely prevents you from working and has lasted, or will last, at least a year to get these benefits.
+Social Security Disability (SSD) programs offer benefits if you suffer from an impairment that prevents you from working and earning a living.
+To qualify, you must have a disability that completely prevents you from working and has lasted, or will last, at least a year to get these benefits.

-If the Social Security Administration (SSA) denied your disability claim, a Social Security disability lawyer in Charleston, SC is here to help.
-We can guide you through the appeals process and represent you in front of the Administrative Law Judge at your appeals hearing.
+If the Social Security Administration (SSA) denied your disability claim, a Charleston Social Security disability lawyer with George Sink, P.A.
+Injury Lawyers is here to help.
+We can guide you through the appeals process and represent you in front of the Administrative Law Judge (ALJ) at your appeals hearing.

-For a free legal consultation with a personal injury lawyer serving Charleston, call 843-628-0100
+For a free legal consultation with a social security disability lawyer serving Charleston, call 843-628-0100

 The Two Social Security Disability Programs

-SSD consists of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Each program has different criteria you must satisfy:
+SSD is made up of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Each program has different criteria you must satisfy.
+Keep in mind that you might qualify to collect both types of benefits.

 Social Security Disability Insurance